 Staple of recipe favorites--the tomato--reveals processes that maintain biodiversity

-No hothouse plants: Study examines supermarket tomatoes' wild relatives, which live in Earth's most extreme environments
+No hothouse plants: Study examines supermarket tomatoes' wild relatives, which live in the Earth's most extreme environments

 December 5, 2013

-The following is part twelve in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Visit parts one, two, three, four, five, six, seven, eight, nine, ten, eleven, thirteen and fourteen in this series.
+The following is part 12 in a series on the National Science Foundation's Environmental Research and Education (ERE) programs.
+Visit parts one, two, three, four, five, six, seven, eight, nine, 10, 11, 13, 14, 15, 16 and 17 in this series.

 Tomatoes are in almost everything we eat, from salad and soup to chili and pizza.
 For some, tomato-based dishes are featured during the holiday season.